Like James Corden, I also had to give up taking Ozempic – here’s why

 When I got pregnant in 2016 and started binge eating, it was a particularly stressful time as my partner had died midway through our IVF journey.
 The acting out continued for years.
 When I felt depressed, I’d reach for a few almond croissants and I noticed my mood improve immediately.
 It may have been shortlived, but it was a quick fix.

 Have a bad day?
-Eat a chocolate bar and a steal the kids’ Cornettos out of the frezer.
-I didnt smoke, I didn’t drink.
+Eat a chocolate bar and a steal the kids’ Cornettos out of the freezer.
+I didn’t smoke, I didn’t drink.
 Food was my last vice.
 But it had become a problem for me – and I took a wrong turn.

 I first took Ozempic soon after my elderly dad moved in with me – also a hugely overwhelming time.
 But once the emotional eating had stopped, I found myself opening the fridge door and simply not knowing what to do.